binga/fastai_notes/classnotes.md

 - Densenet is similar to resnet except that when merge happens, it's a concat
 - Revisit the 7x1 and 1x7 conv again.
 Factored convolutions
 - Standard resnet on top of inception stem.
-- progressive gans paper uses
+- progressive gans paper uses progressive resizing
 - runaway feedback loops in predictive policing
 - content loss == perceptual loss
 - VV - you dont need gradients for the input